We depend on your support

 How do students receive funding?

-Students who meet certain criteria (mainly low decile schools) could be eligible to receive funding via Hillary Outdoors from our funding partners.
-Schools can apply on behalf of their students to our funding partners, with some guidance and support from Hillary Outdoors.
+Students who meet certain criteria (mainly low decile schools) could be eligible to receive funding via Hillary Outdoors from our funding partners and/or commercial sponsors.
+Schools can apply on behalf of their students to funding partners, with some guidance and support from Hillary Outdoors.
 If the funding application is successful, the amount paid to Hillary Outdoors from the funding partners covers a large percentage of the total fees for the school to attend.

 We believe that in order to establish ownership and responsibility amongst the students for the outcomes of attending a programme, they should not be fully funded by charity.
 Often the sense of camaraderie and achievement begins with the fundraising students get involved in before they even get to a Hillary Outdoors Centre.
 Therefore, the balance of the total fee needs to be paid by the school.